Crux: Stars

+The constellation Crux showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Scorpius–Centaurus association

 Unusually, 15 of the 23 brightest stars in Crux are spectrally blue-white B-type stars.
 Among the five main bright stars, Delta, and probably Alpha and Beta, are likely co-moving B-type members of the Scorpius–Centaurus association, the nearest OB association to the Sun.
 They are among the highest-mass stellar members of the Lower Centaurus–Crux subgroup of the association, with ages of roughly 10 to 20 million years.
 Other members include the blue-white stars Zeta, Lambda, and both the components of the visual double star, Mu.